- The BioMax® System

 CPC, headquartered in Englewood, Colorado, is the world’s leading small modular biopower corporation.

 CPC was founded in 1995 and started work in modular biopower in 1999.
 CPC’s was the first company world-wide to:

-- Manufacturer complete, turn key modular biopower systems in standard ISO containers
+- Manufacture complete, turn key modular biopower systems in standard ISO containers.

-- Develop on-site energy independence solutions that can produce power, heat and syndiesel
+- Develop on-site energy independence solutions that can produce power, heat and cooling.